ChrstphrHll/npc_gen/students/Lea Nuvian.md

 ---
+name: Lea Nuvian
+race: Triton
+hair: straight dark red hair that's hanging down to their legs
+eyes: Pale Brown
+skin: Pale Blue
+ideal: Cruelty
+trait1: Ascetic
+trait2: Disputatious
+trait: Whenever I come to a new place, I collect local rumors and spread gossip.
+flaw: The tyrant who rules my land will stop at nothing to see me killed.
+bond: The workshop where I learned my trade is the most important place in the world to me.
 birthday:
   numeric: 8/19
   written: 19th of Ravenent
-bond: The workshop where I learned my trade is the most important place in the world to me.
-eyes: Deep Blue
-flaw: The tyrant who rules my land will stop at nothing to see me killed.
-guild: Alderden
-hair: straight dark red hair that's hanging down to their legs
-ideal: Cruelty
-name: Lea Nuvian
-organizations: []
-partyID: 56
-race: Triton
 relationships:
 - name: Audree Dixon
   type: partymate